nitishsekar/ase19/hw/9/README.md

 Run class ```TestRPTreeProbes``` to perform the comparison between the two types of RPTrees.
 By default, the ```magicAlpha``` is set as 0.5 in class ```RPTreeGenerator```.
 You can change it there.

+<b>Note:</b> Keep the CSVs and the code in the same directory while running.

 To calculate the "same" score, we consider two clusters same if all of their goals result in <b>true</b> after running ```Num.same()```.
 Check <i>report.txt</i> for a detailed report on the same scores.